Part 1: How it Works

 In recent decades, this process has become incredibly efficient with digital databases capable of processing millions of transactions per second.
 Middlemen record everything from the number of clicks we make on websites, to all driver’s license information at the state motor vehicle office, in an infinitely more efficient way than paper databases of centuries past.

 The problem at the core of any centralized system is not how efficiently they process information.
-Today we live in a world where Google can crunch through millions of search requests per second, while Facebook stores nearly as many likes.
+Today we live in a world where Google can crunch through millions of search requests per second, while Facebook stores and analyzes nearly as many likes.
 The problem goes much deeper than servers and bandwidth.
-Sure we know Google and Facebook are capable of processing mast amounts of information, but how do we know an opaque black box to do what they say they will?
+Sure we know Google and Facebook are capable of processing vast amounts of information, but how do we know an opaque black box to do what they say they will?

 Notice the new fourth component of the receive -> process -> store called "validate".